thisisbrad/ReduxWorkshop/Lecture/script.md

 - pretend we had access to dispatch then we could still dispath our actions
 - point out loginUser() returns a function with dispatch in it

+- what we are doing is not ideal it was cause us to rewrtie or rework redux which we don't want.

 **Redux Middleware**

 - This allows us to extend redux without having to touch the